iriusrisk/startleft/docs/usage/Command-Line-Interface.md

 OTM validation is a special feature of StartLeft, as it does not apply to any format and instead allows users to validate OTM files generated in any way, including manually.

-The following short OTM file, can create this threat model in IriusRisk and generates the following threats
 === "CLI execution"
     ```shell
     startleft validate \